valentine/docs.hackerspace.sg/docs/handbook/hosting-events.md

 	- Don't accept event requests from someone other than the hosting member, even if they say "member X said he would host".
 Not only is it possible that X didn't undertake to host the event, it's also possible that X isn't clear on what's involved.
 	- Ensure that the host has understood the responsibilities described above and is willing to carry them out.
 At the very least, ensure that they're planning to be present throughout the event, plus about a half hour at the beginning and end of the events.
 	- Unless you personally are willing to host, advise non-member organisers to find a host and to have the host make the request.
 You are free to decide to host of course, but please don't accept bookings for events with no host and **then** asking the mailing list for a volunteer to host.
-- Err on the side of inclusiveness.
+- For not-for-profit community events, err on the side of inclusiveness.
 A large part of HackerspaceSG's approach from the outset has been to be an inclusive as reasonably possible.
-If an event is even remotely related to the areas listed above, then the request should probably be accepted, subject to calendar availability.
+If an event is even remotely related to the areas listed above, then the request should probably be accepted at the full membership discount, subject to calendar availability.
 	- If there are concerns about events that appear to be of questionable legality, discuss it with HackerspaceSG's directors.
-	- If there are concerns about an event being potentially objectionable, discuss it on the Google Group **before** committing a calendar slot.
-Until/unless specific guidelines are adopted, please don't decline an event request on the basis of your own personal response to the event being proposed.
+	- If there are concerns about an event falling outside the above guidelines, or being potentially objectionable, discuss it on any of our [channels](connect) (preferably our Telegram group chat) **before** committing a calendar slot.
 	- (Note to event organisers/hosts who are reading along: this does not mean that event officers are obliged to accept your request unless they can convince you that they shouldn't.
 HackerspaceSG reserves the right to decline event requests without explanation.)
-- If the organisers have not already created a Facebook event page for the event, offer to create an event on the [HackerspaceSG page](https://www.facebook.com/HackerspaceSG).
+- If the organisers have not already created a Facebook or Meetup event page for the event, offer to create an event on both the [Facebook page](https://www.facebook.com/HackerspaceSG), and the [Meetup.com group](https://www.meetup.com/hackerspace-sg/).
 If they accept, create the event and include the link in the calendar entry.

 [^1]: "[Hacking](http://www.catb.org/jargon/html/H/hacker.html)" meaning ingenuity or playful cleverness, not criminal activity.

-[^2]: We may consider closed events in extraordinary cases, but the answer will almost always be no.

-[^3]: "Within the law" should go without saying, but occasionally people are confused about the term "hacker".
+[^2]: "Within the law" should go without saying, but occasionally people are confused about the term "hacker".

-[^4]: Please volunteer your undertaking to be host for the event when requesting the booking, rather than putting the events officers in the position of having to press you for it.
+[^3]: Please volunteer your undertaking to be host for the event when requesting the booking, rather than putting the events officers in the position of having to press you for it.

-[^5]: This is particularly about what happens if you're late arriving and attendees start turning up.
+[^4]: This is particularly about what happens if you're late arriving and attendees start turning up.
 If you're not willing to make this information public then please reconsider being an event host.
 TODO: Some members may not be comfortable with this; further discussion on making it possible for members in the space to immediately contact an absent/delayed host may be warranted.

-[^6]: You don't want kittens to die, do you?
+[^5]: You don't want kittens to die, do you?